yangbin-xd/cell-free/README.md

 [![Demo](https://img.shields.io/badge/Demo-HuggingFace-yellow?logo=huggingface)](https://huggingface.co/spaces/Bin-Yang/cell-free)

 <img src='scenario.png' width='800'>
-The scenario of user-centric cell-free massive MIMO system.
+The proposed DT deployed in the CC for achievable rates prediction in UC-CF massive MIMO networks, with a) AP selection, b) power allocation, and c) UE locations as inputs.

 ## 📝 Information:
 This is the source code for paper